pentesteracademy/Pcap2xml/README.rst

  - Possible to run complex logical queries.
 E.g.: Detecting Deauth attack or Evil twin
  - Easy to summerise the results
  - Easy to store, index and analyze large PCAP
- - Sharind data with other application using XML
+ - Sharing data with other application

 The tool was presented in Packet Capture Village, DEF CON 23.
 Presentation video link: https://www.youtube.com/watch?v=4yHko5upDSQ